-7.4 Article 16 entitles the Applicant to enter land with the Order limits for the purposes of investigating, surveying and testing.
+8.4 Article 16 entitles the Applicant to enter land above the level of mean high water springs with the Order limits for the purposes of investigating, surveying and testing.
 The Applicant is required to provide 14 days notice to owners (save where the undertaker is the owner) and occupiers of the land and compensate for any loss or damage.
+This Article has been amended in the second draft DCO to refer to the level of mean high water springs following discussion with the MMO.